Gene E. Robinson

 Louise E.M.
 Vet

 Louise E.M.
-Vet is director of the Netherlands Institute of Ecology (NIOO), one of the largest institutes of the Royal Netherlands Academy of Arts and Sciences (KNAW) and professor in Evolutionary Ecology at Wageningen University.
+Vet is professor in Evolutionary Ecology at Wageningen University and for 20 years, until November 2019, she was director of the Netherlands Institute of Ecology (NIOO), one of the largest institutes of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 She is an ecologist working on multitrophic interactions.
 Her research involves chemical, behavioural and molecular ecology of plants and insects in a multitrophic and community context.
 The research ranges from fundamental to strategic: from questions on the evolution of species traits and species interactions within communities to the strategic development of sustainable agro-ecosystems that are primarily based on the prevention of pests and diseases (life-support function of biodiversity).
 She is an elected member of the Royal Netherlands Academy of Arts and Sciences.
 Vet was awarded several international prizes (e.g. the British Rank Prize for Nutrition and the Honorary Membership of the British Ecological Society).
 She published more than 200 papers in international journals.

 Vet is a biologist with a broad interest in ecology and evolution, and devoted to stimulate a positive interaction between ecology and economy.
 To practice what you preach she was the driving force behind NIOO’s prize winning sustainable laboratory/office complex (www.nioo.knaw.nl/en/building) for which she received the 2012 Golden Pyramid state prize.
 She stimulates public-private partnerships to encourage new eco-technological developments and she encourages and advises on international projects on nature conservation and ecosystem restoration.
 She is active in the media and in ‘science for policy’ and a frequently invited speaker.